Go Ad-Free

 Did Generic Adderall Shortage Cause Amphetamine Withdrawal?

-The FDA lists a generic Adderall shortage.
-Some people complain about generic Adderall quality and report symptoms of amphetamine withdrawal.
+The FDA continues to list a generic Adderall shortage.
+Complaints continue about generic Adderall quality leading to amphetamine withdrawal.

 We have been reporting problems with generic Adderall (mixed amphetamines) for years.
 That’s because readers have told us that some generic products are not working the way the brand name does to ease symptoms of ADHD (attention-deficit/hyperactivity disorder).
 There have also been reports of an Adderall shortatage.
 The shortages include generic Adderall substitutes.
 Will patients who cannot obtatin either Adderall or its generic equivalents suffer withdrawal symptoms?